EU ETS Auctioning Regulation

 The auction calendars of the common auction platform and, where applicable, of opt-out auction platforms are to be adjusted to take account of the volume of allowances placed in or to be released from the MSR

-Each auction platform has to determine and publish the volumes and dates of each individual auction (the so-called auction calendar), before the beginning of each calendar year.
+The auctions take place on a daily basis according to a fixed calendar, i.e. auction platform has to determine and publish the volumes and dates of each individual auction before the beginning of each calendar year.
+On 22 July 2021 the revised 2021 and 2022 auction calendars were published.

 The Auctioning Regulation further provides for an Auction Monitor to be also appointed under a joint procurement agreement between the Member States and the Commission and options for this are currently being assessed.